Lane-Level Route Planning for Autonomous Vehicles

-\seclab{heuristics} Since we can successfully employ a variant of Dijkstra's algorithm to solve our routing problem, it is natural to wonder whether we can augment the algorithm with a \emph{heuristic} to focus the search and speed up the algorithm in a similar way A* \cite{hart68} improves upon the running time of Dijkstra's algorithm in deterministic graph search.
-Our initial analysis reveals that this is unlikely.
+\seclab{heuristics} Since we can successfully employ a variant of Dijkstra's algorithm to solve our routing problem, it is natural to wonder whether we can augment the algorithm with a \emph{heuristic} to focus the search and speed up the algorithm in a similar way A* \citep{hart68} improves upon the running time of Dijkstra's algorithm in deterministic graph search.

 The difference between A* and Dijkstra's is that instead of expanding the node $x$ with minimal $g(x)$-value as in Dijkstra's (see line \ref{line:top} of Algorithm \ref{alg:router}), A* expands the node with a minimal value of $g(x) + h(x)$, where $h(x)$ is a given \emph{heuristic} function, that in a goal-initiated search (as in our case) would give an estimate of the cost to reach $x$ from the start node.
 The heuristic is said to be \emph{consistent} if the following holds: